Integrating research into practice

 - Mental Health Act assessment referrals

-- Collaborative working between adult mental health services and children and families services – experiences and views of frontline Social Workers
+- Collaborative working between adult mental health services and children and families services – experiences and views of frontline Social Worker

 Over the next 12 months we’ll be developing new opportunities for practitioners to contribute to teaching on degree programmes.
 We already have dedicated Lecturer Practitioners working across practice and academia.
 Read our case study to find out more about this role and the benefits for students.
 New models will build upon what practitioners have told us about the value of teaching in universities and introduce new opportunities for Social Workers to get involved with academic delivery.
 Keep checking back for more information.